ScottDeLuzio/login-logo-editor/readme.txt

 1. Customize the login screen however you want it to look.
 Use different fonts, change the background colors, fonts, and more!

 == Changelog ==
+= 1.3.1 =
+* Fix: Issue where relative URLs used for login logos were displaying PHP warnings in some cases.

 = 1.3.0 =
 * New: Logo images can be any size.
 Images will be centered above the login form.
 * Fix: Removed stylesheet from the login page that was not being used.